McCorsa/mccorsa-minimalmistakes/_posts/2021-09-30-testing-features.md

 The following equations demonstrate the process of completing the square of a quadratic equation to get to the solutions for x.

 **Primary Notice:** Mathjax should now be working on this page.
-Fingers crossed 🤞. (with scripts.html, not script.html **and** the math now working properly with brackets.)
+Fingers crossed 🤞. (with scripts.html, not script.html **and** the math now working properly with brackets and script updated.)
 {: .notice--primary}

 \[